 * * * Next Change * * * *

-Annex B (normative): NF Profile changes in NFRegister and NFUpdate (NF Profile Complete Replacement) responses
+Annex B (normative): NF Profile changes in NFRegister and NFUpdate responses

 B.1 General

-In the NFRegister and NFUpdate (NF Profile Complete Replacement) service operations, a NF Service Consumer may indicate to the NRF that it supports receiving NF Profile changes in the response from the NRF, by including the nfProfileChangesSupportInd attribute set to "true" in the NFProfile it registers to or replaces in the NRF.
+In the NFRegister and NFUpdate (NF Profile Complete Replacement and NF Profile Partial Update) service operations, a NF Service Consumer may indicate to the NRF that it supports receiving NF Profile changes in the response from the NRF, by including the nfProfileChangesSupportInd and/or the nfProfilePartialUpdateChangesSupportInd attributes set to true in the NFProfile it registers to or replaces in the NRF.

+NOTE: For NF Profile Partial Update (which uses the HTTP PATCH operation), the NF Service Consumer can indicate its support of these capabilities during the initial NFRegister operation, or during an NF Profile Complete Replacement (i.e., in the payload body of the corresponding HTTP PUT request), and can also indicate support of these capabilities after the initial registration, in a PATCH request, by setting to true the nfProfileChangesSupportInd and/or the nfProfilePartialUpdateChangesSupportInd attributes.

-The NRF may return NF Profile changes, instead of the complete NF Profile, in NFRegister or NFUpdate (NF Profile Complete Replacement) responses, if the NF Service Consumer indicated corresponding support in the request.
+The NRF may return NF Profile changes, instead of the complete NF Profile, in NFRegister or NFUpdate responses, if the NF Service Consumer has indicated corresponding support in its NFProfile data.
 When doing so, the NRF shall include in the NF Profile returned in the response:

 - attributes that are mandatory to include in the NF Profile; if an optional IE is included (e.g. nfServices), attributes that are mandatory to include in this optional IE (e.g. serviceInstanceId) shall also be included;